 Examples of implementations

-Live video contribution
+Live video encoding and transport

 Very often live video feeds are contributed over dedicated satellite links.
 Because the satellite uplinks are expensive, it is becoming popular to replace them with more effective public internet connections or mobile 4G and 5G networks.

 - The camera is connected through SDI to Live Transcoder and video is encoded into H.264

 - The H.264 video feed is then transported over the internet using the SRT protocol